Qualification for the Guggenheim Fellowship

 Qualification for the Charles A. Lindbergh Chair in Aerospace History

 The Lindbergh Chair is open to established and recognized senior scholars with distinguished records of publication who are at work on, or anticipate being at work on, books in aerospace history.
-Tenure typically ranges from nine months up to an academic year (September through August) and applications are due December 1 of the year preceding the award (references are due December 15).
+Tenure typically ranges from nine months up to an academic year (September through August).
+NOTE: The Lindbergh Chair selection process runs one cycle earlier than for the other fellowships because senior scholars often need more time to arrange sabbaticals or leave.
+Applications are due December 1 (and references by December 15) for a term that begins nearly two years later.

 Conditions of Appointment for Verville Fellows

 The Verville Fellow is appointed for a period of 9 to 12 consecutive months, normally beginning between August 15 and October 1.
 The starting date should be mutually selected by the appointee and the Smithsonian advisor.
 Extension or renewal of appointments are competitive, not automatic.
 Applicants are not obligated to accept a Fellowship if selected.
 Residence in the Washington, DC metropolitan area during the Fellowship term is a requirement of these Fellowships.

 The Verville Fellow is required to write a series of articles or a book as outlined in his/her proposal, make at least one work-in-progress staff presentation on his/her topic, report regularly to his/her advisor, adhere to a 40 hour work week, maintain research expenditure records, and prepare a summary report at the end of the term.